 In 2012, Heather received her B.S. in Wildlife Ecology and Conservation from the University of Florida.
 Following graduation she worked as a biological field technician on a variety of avian projects.
 Her work in Oklahoma with Dr. Alex Jahn concerning migration of tyrant flycatchers led to her meeting Dr. Bridge and becoming interested in his work using geolocators to track long-distance migrants.
 In the fall of 2016 she began her M.S. studies in the Bridge lab.
 Currently she is looking into whether heavy metal contamination (e.g. lead, cadmium, zinc) affects the memory and associative learning capabilities of wild songbirds.
 Her study site is the Tar Creek Superfund Site (TCSS) in northeastern Oklahoma.
 She plans to use Radio Frequency Identification (RFID) enabled specialized food dispensers (“smart feeders”) to attract, monitor, and test common feeder birds at TCSS and compare the results with those of birds at non-contaminated reference sites.

 Kate is an ecologist with a background in marine biology, vertebrate physiology, and movement ecology.
 She completed a double BS degree in marine biology and zoology at Humboldt State University in Northern California, and received an MS in ecology from San Diego State University.
 Kate’s focus has always been on coastal nesting birds including skimmers and their allies.
 She is currently pursuing a doctorate focused on life history strategies of skimmers and terns in North America and the Amazon.
-Her dissertation topics focus upon nest-site selection of river-beach nesting waterbirds in the Amazon and the tradeoffs these species incur when faced with predation threat, flooding threat, extreme temperatures, and impacts to reproductive success.
+Her dissertation topics focus upon river-beach nesting waterbirds and the tradeoffs these species develop when faced with predation threat, flooding threat, extreme temperatures, and impacts to reproductive success.
 She is also working on a comparative analysis of Black Skimmer wing morphology across a latitudinal gradient to explore relationships between functional morphology and migration strategy.

 The purpose of Will’s dissertation research is to test hypotheses and provide knowledge on how individual birds move and disperse through human-altered landscapes and how they select particular habitats during the non-breeding season.